Brit Awards: David Bowie, Skepta and Craig David scoop nominations

 Skepta has three nominations in total, with additional nods in the best breakthrough and best album categories.

-Girl band Little Mix also have three – including best group and best single, for their song Shout Out To My Ex.
+Girl band Little Mix also has three – including best group and best single, for their song Shout Out To My Ex.

 Meanwhile, Beyonce and her younger sister Solange Knowles are both up for best international female, after releasing albums about race and politics last year.